1ikeadragon/garden/content/tags/thoughts.md

 ---
 title: "Thoughts"
-description: "Pieces of my mind."
+description: "Experiences and how my mind processed them."
 ---